-- As a legacy protocol, RTMP ingest will likely be replaced by more modern, open-source alternatives like SRT.
+- As a legacy protocol, RTMP ingest will likely be replaced by more modern, open-source alternatives like SRT and WebRTC.

-Another old-school technology for video contribution, RTSP facilitates low-latency streaming in many surveillance and closed-circuit television (CCTV) architectures.
+Another old-school technology for video contribution, the Real-Time Streaming Protocol (RTSP) facilitates low-latency streaming in many surveillance and closed-circuit television (CCTV) architectures.
 As with RTMP, most workflows using RTSP will leverage a media server to ingest the stream and repackage for delivery to viewing devices.

 - Ubiquitous in IP cameras and thus is common in surveillance workflows.